menu

 2. Data management

-Security breaches can be devastating to an organisation and have enormous consequences as they leave them vulnerable and compromised.
-It is absolutely critical, therefore, that businesses maintain highly secured databases so that they can ensure the security of their data as much as possible.
+Security breaches can be devastating to organisations and may have enormous consequences as they leave them vulnerable and compromised.
+It is therefore absolutely critical that businesses maintain highly secured databases so that they can ensure the security of their data as much as possible.

 Companies must implement rigorous security practices and follow comprehensive software-based security measures in order to safeguard their data.